learn-anything/curated-lists/readme.md

 # Curated lists
-This is a list of interesting curated lists on various topics.
+> Curated lists on various topics

 Each list is open for contribution and there are clear instructions on how you can help in each of the lists.